Anomymous2024/PointDreamer/Readme.md

   - black pixels: the corresponding areas in atlas T which are invisible from view K (occluded)
   - <font color="red">red pixels: edges of chart areas (foreground pixels)</font>
   - <font color="blue">blue pixels: edges of visible (white) and invisible（black) areas </font>
-- Middle: nont-border-edges of view k
+- Middle: non-border-edges of view k
   - white pixels: border-edges, i.e. left_blue - left_red (we delete chart edges, otherwise chart edges will be ignored by all views)
 - Right: border-areas of view k
-  - dilate border-edges in middle image, whcih gives us the border-areas.
+  - dilate border-edges in the middle image, which gives us the border-areas.
 ![output_explanation](assets/output_explanation.png)
-For example, in this image, the framed area is detected as border-area for this view, so it will be skip first, and other views will have a higher priority to paint the corresponding area.
+For example, in this image, the framed area is detected as border-area for this view, so it will be skipped first, and other views will have a higher priority to paint the corresponding area.
 So this area (bottom of chair seat) is painted as 'red', instead of wrongly 'black' in this view.

 ## Acknolwedgement
 This work is built upon [DDNM](https://github.com/wyhuai/DDNM), [POCO](https://github.com/valeoai/POCO), and [GET3D](https://github.com/nv-tlabs/GET3D).
-Thank the authors for thier amazing work!
+Thank the authors for their amazing work!